kwong05/f24cs35l/README.md

 This is a Fall 2024 CS35L project by Nico Franz ([n-franz](https://github.com/n-franz)), Ria Kundu ([ria-kundu](https://github.com/ria-kundu)), Alexander Shen ([alexandershen27](https://github.com/alexandershen27)), Keshiv Tandon ([KeshivT](https://github.com/KeshivT)), and Kevin Wong ([kwong05](https://github.com/kwong05)), members of [group 31](https://docs.google.com/spreadsheets/d/197j2UxHFPtvOMseaxZuWUV0CE0oJPkdMcMjlUsVwgwI/edit?gid=1172905667#gid=1172905667&range=B176:B181).

-## Current Features
+## Features
-**Home Screen Features:**
+**User Features:**
-- Signup and login, with unique usernames and encrypted passwords
+- Signup and login, with unique usernames, encrypted passwords, and JWT secrets
-- Displays the current machine in use, available machines, the waitlisted machine status, and time remaining before the queue is empty.
+- Displays the user's current machine and queued machine
+- Displays all machines queues and statuses

 **Waitlist Management:**
 - Unlimited users can join the waitlist, but each can only have one machine in use and one on the waitlist at a time.